|Born||in Wilkes-Barre, Pennsylvania, USA|

 Mini Bio (1)

 Mary McDonnell is a two-time Oscar®-nominated actress, who is known for her character portrayals in both period and present-day screen roles, as well as a long history of stage and film roles.

-Mary lives in Pacific Palisades, California with her husband, actor Randle Mell, and their two children, Olivia and Michael.
+McDonnell lives in Pacific Palisades, Los Angeles County, California with her husband, actor Randle Mell, and their children, Olivia and Michael.

 - IMDb Mini Biography By: Gustaf Molin <email@example.com>